 Sanitary pads and tampons are other products that are laced with chemicals and plastics!
 Absorption of the chemicals used in these products can have life-threatening effects.

 Sanitary pads can cause cancer, yeast infections, infertility, and birth defects.
 They contain bleach, pesticides, and herbicides.

 Tampons can cause toxic shock syndrome.
 They contain pesticides and bleach.

-Instead of using these conventional products, switch to these organic sanitary pads, better yet, use these reusable pads.
+Instead of using these conventional products, switch to organic sanitary pads, or better yet, use reusable pads.
 They’re even better for the environment.
 Some women use menstrual cups.
 I can’t recommend these because I’ve never tried them and they are made out of silicone which is not a natural product.